Omar Navarro: Endorsements

 Navarro has had endorsements from Roger Stone, Michael Flynn, Joe Arpaio, Herman Cain, and Alex Jones, among others.
 He met Flynn in person in February 2018, while in Washington to attend the Conservative Political Action Conference.

 Conspiracy theories

 In October 2020, Navarro tweeted "Where we go one, we go all", a slogan adopted by the community surrounding the QAnon conspiracy theory.
-He also made at least one tweet in 2016 promoting the Pizzagate conspiracy theory.

 Criminal history

 Electronic tracking device

 Navarro was convicted of attaching an illegal electronic tracking device to his wife's car on February 14, 2016.
-He pleaded guilty to the misdemeanor charge in Orange County and was sentenced to a day in jail and 18 months’ probation in September 2016.
+He pleaded guilty to the misdemeanor charge in Orange County and was sentenced to a day in jail and 18 months' probation in September 2016.
 He was also ordered to take an anger management course.
 He was on probation until March 2018.

 Navarro was found guilty just two weeks before the 2016 election.
 Before Navarro pleaded guilty, he blamed the Orange County District Attorney's Office and the media for spreading fake news.